This post may contain affiliate links. Please see our disclosure policy.

 Waterbath Canning Recipes

 I’ve compiled many water bath canning recipes for this list, but not every recipe is available online.
-Some of my favorites come from The Ball Complete Book of Home Canning, which I recommend for all beginner canners.
+Some of the recipes I reach for most come from The Ball Complete Book of Home Preserving, which I recommend for all beginner canners.
 It includes over 400 recipes.

-Fruit is one of my favorite things to water bath can so my family can enjoy our homegrown fruit through the winter.
-As we’re on a solar-powered homestead, we have limited freezer space, so canning is generally our best option.
-It might be best for you, too, if you live in an area with frequent power outages.
+Canning fruit is one of the projects I come back to most, so my family can enjoy our homegrown fruit through the winter.
+As we’re on a solar-powered homestead, we have limited freezer space, so canning is generally our better option.
+It might be a good fit for you, too, if you live in an area with frequent power outages.

-Fruit is incredibly versatile for water bath canning.
+Fruit is incredibly adaptable for water bath canning.
 You can safely water bath can whole, halved, diced, or pureed fruit in water, fruit juice, or syrup.
 This fruit is excellent for eating as a snack, using in muffins and other recipes, or just pouring over yogurt or oatmeal.
+You’ll find even more options in my full guide to fruit canning recipes

 Many folks understandably want less added sugar in their diet, so they try to can their fruit in water.
 I’ve found that this leads to a washed-out flavor.
 I think it’s better to can in fruit juice or light syrup.
 I’ve got directions for making syrups for canning fruit from light to heavy.

-It’s also safe to can fruit products like fruit butter, pie filling, and jam and jelly, which I’ll list in seperate categories below.
+It’s also safe to can fruit products like fruit butter, pie filling, and jam and jelly, which I’ll list in separate categories below.

 You’ll notice that most recipes call for sugar and often lemon juice.
 In general, fruits are acidic and sugary on their own.
 These added ingredients don’t affect safety; they just help preserve the fruit’s color, texture, or flavor.